TITLE 89: SOCIAL SERVICES

 B) The degree of diligence the provider will use to reach emergency contacts, e.g., number of attempted phone calls to parents and emergency contacts, requests for police assistance in finding emergency contacts; and

 C) Length of time the facility will keep the child beyond the pick-up time before contacting outside authorities, such as the child abuse hotline or police.

 2) Emphasis on the importance of having up-to-date emergency contact numbers on file.

 3) Acknowledgement of the provider's responsibility for the child's protection and well-being until the parent or outside authorities arrive.

 4) A reminder to the day care provider that the child is not responsible for the situation.
-All discussions regarding these situations shall be with the parent or guardian, never the child.
+All discussions regarding these situations shall be with the parent, never the child.

 i) The daily list of children in care shall be readily accessible in case of emergency evacuations and fire drills.